 Available supports

-Support services exist to support family engagement between you and families from CaLD backgrounds.
-These services will vary based on your location, but it is important to investigate and be aware of what resources you are able to draw on.
+Services exist to support family engagement between you and families from CALD backgrounds.
+These services will vary based on your location, but it's important to investigate and be aware of what resources you are able to draw on.
 Some examples might include:

 • migrant resource services, bicultural support services and services available through local councils